 - 2 cups sweet fruit (blueberries, apples, or pears)

-- Be sure to use properly prepared elderberries (see section above for more information).
+- Be sure to use properly prepared elderberries (see the section above for more information).
 Alternatively, you can buy dried elderberries online.
-Use 1/2 cup of dried elderberries with 2 cups of water instead of fresh elderberries.
+Use 1/2 cup of dried elderberries with 2 cups of water instead of fresh elderberries in this recipe.

 - Bring to a boil and simmer until the fruit is cooked and soft.
-The sauce can be left chunky, or pureed at this point for a smooth sauce.
+The sauce can be left chunky, or pureed for a smooth sauce.